BEJOSCHR/TextAnnotationTool_KCCS2122/README.md

 The goal is to give an annotater a tool to check, rewrite and submit labels which where predicted by an AI and had to be chacked now.

 ## Feature
-The focus of this project was to be able to detect and edit wrong assigned labels, so i findd out that it was rely difficult to find specific sentences to check.
+The focus of this project was to be able to detect and edit wrong assigned labels, so i find out that it was realy difficult to find specific sentences to check.
 This is why i focused a lot of effort on a good filter system, so you can sort out as much as you want.
-Then tried to keep the changing itself as simple and easy as possible.
+Then I tried to keep the changing itself as simple and easy as possible and finaly you should be able to export your work.

 ## Problem
 My only problem is the performance of my project... with huge datasets its taking some time to apply the filters, but after you filtered its working fine.